bytebase/bytebase.com/content/docs/tutorials/data-masking.md

    <IncludeBlock url="/docs/get-started/install/terminal-docker-run"></IncludeBlock>

 2. Bytebase is running successfully in Docker, and you can visit it via `localhost:5678`.
-Register an admin account and it will be granted the `workspace owner` role automatically.
+Register an admin account and it will be granted the `workspace admin` role automatically.

 3. Go back to the Bytebase console, click **Start free trial** on the left bottom and upgrade to **Enterprise plan**.